Vietnam.vn - Nền tảng quảng bá Việt Nam

 GOm show - Ảnh 1.

-From My Village to GOm show
+From My Village to GOm Show

 The Dan Do group includes Dinh Anh Tuan (director, visual director), Nguyen Duc Minh (author, art director), Nguyen Quang Su (creative director and performance space curator) and a group of young artists who brought the GOm show from Hanoi to Ho Chi Minh City.
 The music night made the audience applaud loudly many times.

-The unique sounds from the jar drum - the largest musical instrument in the program, to the bamboo flute, rotating ang, nieu, gong, and lang drum truly surprised the audience with the primitive vibrations of Vietnamese indigenous materials and culture.
+The unique sounds from the jar drum - the largest instrument in the program, to the bamboo flute, rotating ang, nieu, gong, and lang drum truly surprised the audience with the primitive vibrations of Vietnamese indigenous materials and culture.

 GOm show - Ảnh 2.

-Ceramics - the main material of GOm show - is not only the material used to make musical instruments but also the bridge connecting people and the earth, just like the idea of the group of authors.
+Ceramics - the main material of GOm show - is not only the material to make musical instruments but also the bridge connecting people and the earth, just like the idea of the group of authors.

 GOm show trailer